richard-vh/iceberg-spark-hol/setup/README.md

 ![alt text](/img/kernelspec.png)

 13. For the purpose of the HOL, users need to be created so that they have home directories when logging into Jupyter.
-This command create user001 to user100.
+This command creates user001 to user100.
 ```
 echo user{001..100} | xargs -n 1 useradd -m
 ```